jbcoe/rule_of_zero/talk.md

 };
 ```

-Compiler-generated special member functions will behave correctly and
+Implicit copy, move, and destruction operations will behave correctly
-`const` will propagate to each and every node.
+and `const` will propagate to each and every node.

 ---